Brigham & Women’s Hospital

 EPI253 Effectiveness Research with Longitudinal Healthcare Databases (Summer 2016) – The target audience consists of researchers working in academia, medical product industry, health plans, government institutions, regulatory agencies, who have access to large longitudinal healthcare databases.
-They may use such data to evaluate the effectiveness of medical interventions and care patterns, to understand the comparative effectiveness and safety of medical products (drugs, devices), to test the impact of coverage policy changes, or to monitor the outcome of risk-sharing arrangements.
+They may use healthcare databases to evaluate the effectiveness of medical interventions and care patterns, to understand the comparative effectiveness and safety of medical products, to test the impact of coverage changes, or to monitor the outcome of risk-sharing arrangements.
 (Dr. Schneeweiss, Dr. Fischer, Dr. Hernandez-Diaz)

 EPI235 Epi Methods in Health Services Research (Spring 2014) – The course is designed to introduce students to the application of standard epidemiologic methods to Health Services Research.
 Students will learn to recognize the principles of Epidemiology in Health Services Research and understand the terminology and methods specific to the field.
 (Dr. Polinski, Dr. Schneeweiss)

 - Schneeweiss S, Eichler HG, et al. Real world data in adaptive biomedical innovation: A framework for generating evidence fit for decision-making.
 Clin Pharm Ther 2016 Sep 14.
 [Epub ahead of print]